nicogis/DoubleMetaphoneXAF/README.md

 # Double Metaphone XAF

-This is a prof of concepts to use [DoubleMetaphone](https://en.wikipedia.org/wiki/Metaphone) algorithm in XAF
+This is a PoC to use [DoubleMetaphone](https://en.wikipedia.org/wiki/Metaphone) algorithm in XAF

 - Build DoubleMetaphone project

 - Register [dll in SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/clr-integration/database-objects/getting-started-with-clr-integration?view=sql-server-ver16)

-  Can follow these steps (here I use Northwind):
+  You can follow these steps (here I am using Northwind):

 ```<language>